vickimzhang/vmzhang-academic/content/cv/service.md

 ## Volunteer

-**Co-Chair**, Atwood Colloquium in Ecology and Evolution (Hybrid) | 21-22 Apr 2022
+**Lead Volunteer**, Atwood Colloquium in Ecology and Evolution | Apr 2024, 2025

-* Organized the annual departmental colloquium, coordinated and delegated tasks among volunteers, communicated with invited speakers, created schedules, which included sessions, plenaries, and other events
+* Liaise with three invited speakers and coordinate schedules
+* Organize and coordinate a team of volunteers to set up refreshments, and clean up

 **Graduate Core Volunteer & Moderator**, Atwood Colloquium in Ecology and Evolution (Virtual) | 17-18 Apr 2021
 * Assisted in setting up, organizing, coordinating, and moderating a virtual colloquium

 **Undergraduate Volunteer**, Atwood Colloquium in Ecology and Evolution | Apr 2018
 * Assisted in the success of the colloquium as part of the set up and clean up committee.

 **Volunteer**, Toronto Undergraduate Linguistic Conference (TULCON) | Mar 2018
 * Assisted in signing in presenters, tracking conference attendees, directing attendees, and selling t-shirts as part of the Welcome and Registration Committee.

 **Facilitated Study Group Leader**, U of T Society of Linguistic Undergraduates | 2017-2018
 * Designed fun and unique activities for LIN101 (Introduction to Linguistics: Sound Structure), LIN102 (Introduction to Linguistics: Sentence Structure and Meaning), and LIN332 (Syntactic Patterns in Language).
 * Led a class of students and helped them review material for upcoming examinations.

 **Peer Tutor and Coordinator**, Math Elite | 2012-2016
 * Tutored middle and high school students up to three times a week after school.
 * Coordinated, led and taught a class of student-athletes.
 * Taught and strengthened skills in math, sciences, social studies, English and French.